Vaccinations & TB Screening

-Meningococcal Meningitis Vaccine Booster: A single booster dose is now recommended for those at 16 years of age who received the initial series of 3 doses at age 11-12 (Menactra or Menimune).
-If the initial 3 doses were given at 13-15 years, the booster dose should be given at 16-18 years of age.
+Meningococcal meningitis vaccine booster: A single booster dose is now recommended for those at 16 years of age who received the initial series of three doses at age 11-12 (Menactra or Menimune).
+If the initial three doses were given at 13-15 years, the booster dose should be given at 16-18 years of age.
 If the initial shots were given at 16 years or older, no booster is generally needed.

-While 2 doses is recommended for most, all Rockhurst University residential students must have at least 1 meningococcal vaccination (or sign a waiver).
+While two doses is recommended for most, all Rockhurst University residential students must have at least one meningococcal vaccination (or sign a waiver).

-Quadrivalent and Bivalent HPV Vaccine: All non-pregnant females 11-26 years old should receive 3 doses of either bivalent or quadrivalent HPV vaccine (Gardasil) for HPV.
+Quadrivalent and bivalent HPV vaccine: All non-pregnant females 11-26 years old should receive three doses of either bivalent or quadrivalent HPV vaccine (Gardasil) for HPV.
 The bivalent vaccine is indicated for prevention of cervical cancers and precancers but not for external genital warts.
 Males 9-26 years old can also receive quadrivalent HPV vaccine.
 The quadrivalent vaccine is indicated for prevention of genital warts, anal cancer and precancers.
 It also helps prevent cervical/precancer in females by lowering the risk of infection from males.

 Important Phone Numbers

 Emergency: 911 if off campus or 4911 on campus

 Goppert Trinity Family Care Center: (816) 276-7600